 A Glimpse Behind The Curtain of Google Shopping

 Google Shopping is powered by two platforms: AdWords and Google Merchant Center.
 Google Merchant Center & Google AdWords.

 Google Merchant Center is where your product feed is located.
 It is also the place where you can easily setup tax and shipping rules, which are both required before you can run Google Shopping Ads.
 A product feed is data and details about your products presented in a particular format that Google can read and understand.

 Google AdWords is where all of your Google Shopping campaigns are located.
 It’s where new ads can be created, budgets/bids can be adjusted, and campaign performance can be monitored and optimized.
 In order for everything to work smoothly, AdWords and Merchant Center accounts need to be linked together.

-How Google Shopping Can Benefit You
+How Google Shopping Can Help

 I’ve told you what Google Shopping is and briefly touched upon some of the tools that make it possible, but how can it really benefit you?
 Why should you start using it?